jakzaizzat/jakzaizzat/content/blog/redesign-my-website-in-one-day.md

 ![New Epal Valley Page Speed Result](/image/20170813/ev_new.png)

 After several tests on the different website to measure website speed is around 2 - 4 seconds.
 It was a tremendous performance.
 It’s a static website no wonder it’s so fast.
+Take a look at my website [Epalvalley](https://www.epalvalley.com).

 ## My future plans